Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://lib.haxe.org/p/Console.hx/ Haxiomic. the COnsole fancy prints!!!!!
 - https://lib.haxe.org/p/haxe-ws/
 - https://lib.haxe.org/p/hxlibc/
+- https://github.com/Dovyski/flixel-studio Dovyski.
+The comprehensive Flixel in-game editor.
+Use the debug `~` menu and click **interaction tool**

 # other mods that got removed / pre-removed (ERROR fail to yoink)(foreshadowing) because a death wish found in the license (such as No Derivative in Creative Commons).
 I'm sorry, make your luck now for the next time!